kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 For a complete recording of a distributed trace, it is [essential](https://www.w3.org/TR/trace-context/#problem-statement) that every involved component is at least propagating the trace context.
 In Kyma, all components involved in users' requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context), which is a vendor-neutral protocol getting more and more supported by all kinds of vendors and tools.
 The involved Kyma components are mainly Istio, Serverless, and Eventing.

-With that, your application must also propagate the W3C Trace Context for any user-related user activity.
+With that, your application must also propagate the W3C Trace Context for any user-related activity.
 This can be achieved easily using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) available for all common programming languages.
 If an application follows that guidance and is part of the Istio Service Mesh, it's already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.

 Furthermore, an application should enrich a trace with additional span data and send these data to the cluster-central telemetry services.
 That can also be achieved with the help of the mentioned [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).